dask/dask-ml/docs/source/hyper-parameter-search.rst

 preparing for production or a paper publication.
 The following section clarifies the issues that can occur:

-* ":ref:`hyperparameter.scaling`" mentions problems that often occur in hyperparameter optimization searches.
+* ":ref:`hyperparameter.issues`" mentions two key problems that often occur in hyperparameter optimization searches: large data and "compute constrained."
+* ":ref:`hyperparameter.scaling`" mentions the tools to workaround these two issues, and the requirements for each tool.

-Tools that address these problems are expanded upon in these sections:
+This section will explain which tools Dask-ML has, and in what cases they should be used.
+Tools that address these problems are expanded upon in these
+sections:

 1. ":ref:`hyperparameter.drop-in`" details classes that mirror the Scikit-learn estimators but work nicely with Dask objects and can offer better